Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Lions stats and trends

-- In Detroit's eight games this year, it has five wins against the spread.
+- Detroit has played eight games, with five wins against the spread.

-- The Lions have an ATS record of 4-1 in their five games when underdogs by 8.5 points or more this season.
+- So far this year, the Lions have been installed as underdogs by an 8-point margin or more five times and are 4-1 ATS in those contests.

-- Detroit's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Detroit's games this season have gone over the total in three out of nine opportunities (33.3%).

-- When Detroit churns out more than 354.3 yards, the team is 3-0 against the spread and 0-2 overall.
+- In games that Detroit amasses more than 354.3 yards, the team is 3-0 against the spread and 0-2 overall.

-- The Lions have turned the ball over three more times (11 total) than the Steelers have forced a turnover (8) this season.
+- This season the Lions have turned the ball over 11 times, three more than the Steelers' takeaways (8).

 Home and road insights

-- Pittsburgh has one win against the spread, and is 3-2 overall, at home this year.
+- At home this season, Pittsburgh has one win against the spread and is 3-2 overall.

-- This season, in five games at home, Pittsburgh has gone over the total three times.
+- This year, Pittsburgh has hit the over in three of five games at home.

-- Away from home, Detroit is 3-2 against the spread, and 0-5 overall.
+- Detroit is 0-5 overall, and 3-2 against the spread, in away games.

 - Detroit has hit the over once in five away games this year.